RISBC-3 Rhode Island Plumbing Code

 3.2 Incorporated Materials

-1. When purchasing or using the Plumbing 2009 code, please take note of the particular printing edition.
+1. When purchasing or using the Plumbing 2018 Code, please take note of the particular printing edition.
 Errata to that printing edition is available on-line directly at no charge at www.iccsafe.org/cs/codes/pages/errata.aspx or call the office of the State Building Code Commissioner at 401-889-5487 for further information.

 2. Printed copies of the administrative and enforcement provisions of R.I.
 Gen. Laws Chapter 23-27.3 are available at the Office of the State Building Code Commission or on-line at http://www.rilin.state.ri.us/Statutes/TITLE23/23-27.3/INDEX.HTM.

-3. The International Plumbing Code, 2012 Edition, is protected by the copyright that has been issued to the ICC.
+3. The International Plumbing Code, 2018 Edition, is protected by the copyright that has been issued to the ICC.
 As a result, the State Building Code is not available in complete form to the public in an electronic format.
-The International Plumbing Code 2012 edition that is referred to within is contained in a printed volume and is also in an electronic format that have been published by the ICC under an exclusive license.
+The International Plumbing Code 2018 Edition that is referred to within is contained in a printed volume and is also in an electronic format that have been published by the ICC under an exclusive license.

 Delete IPC section 101.1, Title, and substitute the following:

-These regulations shall be known as the Rhode Island State Plumbing Code Regulation SBC-3-2013 hereafter referred to as "this code".
+This part shall be known as the Rhode Island State Plumbing Code Regulation SBC-3-2019 hereafter referred to as "this code."

 Add the following new section 101.1.1 Referenced Codes.

 The other codes referenced elsewhere in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference.